granule-project/granule/README.md

 [Granule standard library documentation](https://granule-project.github.io/docs/)

-You can run Granule in a mode that generates documentation in the `docs` directory of the compile top-level with the command:
+You can run Granule in a mode that generates documentation in the `docs` directory of the compiler top-level with the command:

      gr --grdoc filename